openmediavault/openmediavault-k8s-recipes/README.md

-This repository contains recipes to easily deploy container-based applications with the `openmediavault-k8s` Kubernetes plugin.
+This repository contains a recipe collection for easy deployment of container-based applications with the `openmediavault-k8s` Kubernetes plugin.

 The following rules should be observed in the recipes: